pol4497/SkiNet/README.md

-# SkiNet
+# E-Commerce app with .Net Core and Angular

-This project is from a course on Udemy.
-I am using .Net Core in order to build an e-commerce application.
+Udemy Course from Neil Cummings.